swseverance/core/tutorials/guides/02_react/react.md

 The new requirement is that when a user clicks on a client in the Clients application, a new Workspace should open displaying detailed information about the selected client in one app and his stocks portfolio in another.
 When the user clicks on a stock, a third application should appear in the same Workspace displaying more details about the selected stock.
 You will create a **Client Details** application for displaying information about the selected client.

-Go to the `.jsx` files of the **Clients** and **Stocks** apps and comment out all logic and imports related to Channels, introduced in a previous chapter.
+Go to the **Clients** and **Stocks** apps and comment out all logic and imports related to Channels, introduced in a previous chapter.
 Instead, you will use Workspaces to allow the users to work with multiple clients at once and organize their desktop at the same time.
 Channels and Workspaces can, of course, be used together to provide extremely enhanced user experience, but in order to focus entirely on working with Workspaces, the Channels functionality will be ignored.

 Use the [Workspaces API](../../reference/core/latest/workspaces/index.html) documentation as a reference when working on this chapter.

 ### 8.1.
 Setup

-All workspaces are contained in a specialized, standalone web application called "Workspaces Frame".
-It is outside the scope of this tutorial to cover building and customizing this applications, so you have a ready-to-go application located at /workspace.
-This application is already being hosted by the npm start script at `http://localhost:9300/`, so there is nothing you need to do.
+All Workspaces are contained in a specialized, standalone web application called [Workspaces App](../../capabilities/windows/workspaces/index.html#workspaces_concepts-frame).
+It is outside the scope of this tutorial to cover building and customizing this applications, so you have a ready-to-go application located at `/workspace`.
+The Workspaces App is already being hosted at `http://localhost:9300/`.

 #### Create the Client Details App

-- Create a new React app named `ClientDetails` in the root directory of your **Glue42 Core** project following the instructions in [Chapter 1.5.](#1_setup-15_react_project_setup).
+- Create a new React app named `client-details` in the root directory of your **Glue42 Core** project following the instructions in [Chapter 1.5.](#1_setup-15_react_project_setup).

-- Create a `ClientDetails.jsx` file in `/ClientDetails/src` and paste the following code:
+- Create a `ClientDetails.jsx` file in `/client-details/src` and paste the following code:

 ```javascript
 import React, { useState } from "react";

 function ClientDetails() {
     const [client, setClient] = useState({});

     return (
         <div className="container-fluid">
             <div className="row">